hensal/flutter_login_signup_nodejs_postgresql/README.md

 Step1:
 create the .env folder inside the server folder inside the project and write the below.
-Note this is generate from the google api so that we can send the forgot password link to individual user from this email.This is just the demo, you need to create user and pass from google console.
+Note: This is generated from the google api so that we can send the forgot password link to individual user using this email.This is just the demo, you need to create user and pass from google console as shown in screenshot below.

      EMAIL_USER=kn55@gmail.com
      EMAIL_PASS=pyxw kguc oiqu ztqd